gruhn/typescript-sudoku/README.md

 Writing that out manually is tedious.
 I ended up [creating a script](generate_sudoku_v1.ts) just to print out the type definition.

-I came up with another approach that has more compact type definitions.
+I came up with another approach that is more complex but also more flexible.
 Before we can talk about that we need to talk about the types `unknown` and `never`.

 ## Interlude: `unknown` and `never`

-`never` is the empty type, which makes it a sub-type of everything.
+`never` is the empty type, making it a subtype of everything.
 There is no value that has type `never`.
 So you always get a type error no matter what you write on the right-hand side of `const value: never = ???`.
-That is, unless the assignment is unreachable or you use some malicous type cast:
+That is, unless the assignment is unreachable or you use some malicous type cast like:
 ```typescript
 const value: never = "obviously not never" as never
 ```